Foundation Course in Linguistics

 Fortnightly classes: PPL candidates attend classes throughout MT and for weeks 1-6 in HT (7 classes in total), in even weeks.

-Click to view sample timetables for PPL.
-These show scheduled times for compulsory lectures, and the number of additional teaching hours (n.b. with sample times/days – actual times/days need to be fixed with individual tutors at the co-ordination meeting in 0th week of Michaelmas Term).
+Click to view the timetable for PPL.
+These show scheduled times for compulsory lectures.
+Additional teaching hours for classes and tutorials will be fixed with individual tutors at the co-ordination meeting on Thursday afternoon of 0th week of Michaelmas Term.

 The three papers are assessed via a 3-hour unseen written exam each at the end of Hilary Term in the first year.
 Click here to see recent Examiners’ reports (under ‘Preliminary Examination in PPL’; you will need your SSO username and password to access them).